-If you’re one of the many high school seniors who applied to several colleges and got accepted to most of them, then you have a difficult decision ahead of you.
+If you’re one of the many high school seniors who applied to several colleges and got accepted to more than one of them, then you have a difficult decision ahead of you.
 Now you must choose the right college for you.

 These colleges may have chosen you, but how do you now choose the college that’s best for you?
 If you have no particular favorite in mind, then you have a little more work to do (sorry!).
 Luckily, we have some advice on how to choose the right college out of all those terrific options.

 One of the best ways to choose the right college is by returning to campus again with new, freshly accepted eyes.
 Take another tour, attend another informational meeting, ask more college visit questions, and meet more students.

 Pay attention to how you feel on the campus now that you know you’re accepted, and whether or not you can see yourself meshing with the social setting.